igraph/python-igraph/doc/source/index.rst

 python-igraph |release|
 =======================
 Python interface of `igraph`_, a fast and open source C library to manipulate and analyze graphs (aka networks).
+It can be used to:

-`python-graph` can also:
+ - Create, manipulate, and analyze networks.
  - Convert graphs from/to `networkx`_, `graph-tool`_ and many file formats.
  - Plot networks using `Cairo`_, `matplotlib`_, and `plotly`_.